ChrisKozak/spin-vpc/README.md

 - CI to automatically test this stuff when I commit.
 - Cleaner integration points.
 Maybe support Consul?
 Maybe integrate with statefiles?
 Shared tfvars files?
 Other options?
 - Store state in S3
+- Lock the bastion host down much tighter
+- Be more clever about ssh keys.
+One-off keys for testing, potentially disable the default keypair after provisioning, set up authorized_keys in a configurable way.
+- More sophisticated allowed_ip handling.
+Currently this assumes all access is from a single IP, which is fine for messing around on your own.
+Needs to support teams working from different locations, environments spun up from a hosted CI/CD service, not to mention public access for public services.
+In the latter case, I'd like to default to a controlled set of IP addresses, with an option for production environments which open up things that need to be open (e.g. http/s), but still keep some things (e.g. ssh) limited.
+- Assign DNS names to things